 Out-of-place Dental Braces Brackets

-A de-bonded bracket or lose brackets can be concerning.
+A de-bonded bracket or loose bracket can be concerning.
 Parents should instruct their children to be particularly careful if they notice a de-bonded bracket to avoid swallowing.
 In some cases, this can lead to minor discomfort and mouth sores.
 The bracket brushes against the inside of the patient’s lips, thus resulting in some discomfort.

 Whether it’s you or another person who undergoes this situation, you could temporarily fix this by sliding the bracket back into position; feel free to sterilize and use a pair of tweezers to get the job done.
 These little pieces may slide on the archwire and bother you.